Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: CDW contribution to transport

 \section{CDW contribution to transport}

-In this section the contribution of the CDW and smooth components of the density to the linear response function and to the dissipative conductance is explored.
-To be specific, we consider the system, illustrated by Fig. \ref{Pict1}, that comprises the gated quantum wire and the conducting tip.
-The tip allows one to act locally on the electrons in the wire by ac-potential.
-Such a configuration is very interesting in view of the rapid progress of near-field microscopy technique.
-This system is close to the metal-carbon nanotube-tip structure considered recently by Y.~Xue and S.~Datta~\cite{Datta}.
+In this section the contribution of the $2k_F$ and long-wave components of the density to the linear response function and to the dissipative conductance is explored.

+To be specific, we consider the system, illustrated by Fig.~\ref{Pict1}, that comprises the gated single-mode quantum wire and the conducting tip.
+The tip allows one to act locally on the electrons in the wire by ac-potential $\varphi_\mathrm{ext}(x,t)$ that is localized in space: $\varphi_\mathrm{ext}(x \to \pm \infty) \to 0$.
+Such a configuration is very interesting in view of the rapid progress of the probe microscopy technique~\cite{PhysRevLett.83.4844,crook1999modification}.

 We assume that the following hierarchy of the scales takes place: